AdaCore/gnatstudio/docs/tutorial/debug.rst

 now activated.

-On the call stack window (you can use the menu `Debug->Data->Call Stack` to open it if you do not have it displayed), select the contextual menu: various pieces of information can be displayed or removed in the call stack.
-From this contextual menu, add the `Frame Number` info by clicking on it.
+On the call stack window (you can use the menu `Debug->Data->Call Stack` to open it if you do not have it displayed), select the local configuration menu: various pieces of information can be displayed or removed in the call stack.
+From this local configuration menu, add the `Frame Number` info by clicking on it.

 Now select the menu `Debug->Run...` and type `input.txt` in the text input field.
 Check that 'Stop at beginning of main subprogram' and 'Use exec dir